Make calls in FaceTime on Mac

 Ask Siri.
 Say something like:

-You can also make a phone call to anyone right from your Mac, using the mobile network connection of your nearby iPhone.
+You can also make a phone call to anyone right from your Mac, using the cellular connection of your nearby iPhone.
 See Make and receive phone calls in FaceTime.

 In the FaceTime app on your Mac, sign in to FaceTime and have it turned on.